Facility Site ID: 1523145 Cleanup Site ID: 12463

 Site Location

 The Snopac Property is located at 5055 East Marginal Way S. in Seattle.
-It is approximately 1.3 acres on the east bank of the Lower Duwamish Waterway (LDW), at the head of Slip 1.
+It is approximately 1.3 acres on the east bank of the Lower Duwamish Waterway, at the head of Slip 1.

 Site History

-Olympic Lighterage Company, operated there from 1935 to 1940.
-Pioneer Towing Company occupied the buildings and utilized underground storage tanks (USTs) from 1940 through 1970.
-Marine Power & Equipment utilized the warehouse for marine equipment storage and disposed of spent sandblast grit (SBG) on the Site between 1973 and 1986.
+Olympic Lighterage Company used the Site for shipping operations from 1935 to 1940.
+Pioneer Towing Company occupied the buildings and utilized underground storage tanks (USTs) from 1935 through 1970.
+Marine Leasing/Marine Logistics in connection with Marine Power & Equipment utilized the warehouse for marine equipment storage and unlawfully disposed of spent sandblast grit (SBG) on the Site between 1973 and 1988.
+The contaminated SBG was waste from boat cleaning and maintenance operations.
 Snopac Products Inc. operated a fish packing facility in the building from 1992 to 2008.
 In 2008 they relocated the business, leaving the property and warehouse vacant.
-5055 Properties LLC purchased the property in 2012.
+5055 Property LLC purchased the property in 2012 and removed the warehouse on the Site in 2019.

 Contamination